nveenstra/ror_vector_pipeline/README.md

 - Put downloaded zip file in project folder next to the notebook file
 - Rename zip to 'ror-latest.zip'

 Then run the notebook cells one by one.
 Use cell 0 to delete existing tables and start over.
+Step 1 installs the multilingual‑e5‑large model used for the embeddings.
+Make sure you have enough (GPU) memory to run the model; this notebook was developed on a mac with unified memory.
 After cell 6 check if all tables are filled correctly before proceeding.

 This notebook will be updated with Pure external organization logic.